 ICD-11

 EA10

 Synonyms

 Pityriasis circinata; Gibert pityriasis; Pityriasis rosea Gibert.

 Definition

-Acute, disseminated, symmetrical exanthem with collarette scale.
+Acute, disseminated, symmetrical papulo-squamous exanthem with typical collarette scale.

 Epidemiology

 It affects adolescents and young adults (aged 10 to 35 years).
-Incidence is 0.68/100 dermatology patients, prevalence 0.5-2%.
+Incidence is 0.68/100 dermatology patients, prevalence 0.5-2% with a peak incidence in spring and autumn.

 Aetiology & Pathogenesis

-Probably viral induction (human herpes virus 6 or 7, HHV6/7).
+The disease was first described by Gibert in 1860.
+It probably arises as an "id"- reaction to some viral infections (human herpes virus 6 in adolescence or 7 in adults (HHV6/7).
+Thereafter long-life immunity exists.
+In HIV immunocompromised patients it can be seen more often and was reported during the corona epidemic quite more often, but more a pattern which was pityriasis rosea -like.

 Signs & Symptoms

 The initial lesion is a large erythematous (salmon coloured) patch (herald patch, medallion, tâchemère), up to 5 cm in diameter), followed by multiple smaller lesions frequently following skin lines (e.g. Christmas tree distribution around ribs) being thin with a typical collarette scale.
 Similar long axis orientation for individual patches.
 Pruritus can occur (50%) and is variable in intensity, especially when skin is irritated (intense washing, drying medications or with simultaneous concurrent dermatitis).
+In children sometimes a so-called inverse form can occur and manifests in the axillae and the groin region.
+Post-inflammatory hypopigmentation or hyperpigmentation (lighter or darker patches of skin) can occur.
 Prodromal symptoms (fever, headache, arthralgia, cough, vomiting, or lymphadenopathy) have been reported in 60% of the patients.

 Localisation

 Typically, on trunk (occasionally neck and proximal extremities).

 Classification

-Common disease Atypical variants can occur.
+Common disease.
+Atypical clinical variants can occur.

 Laboratory & other workups

-Not required.
+Not required, but syphilis should be ruled in adults.

+Dermatopathology

+Primarily not required.
+In case of unusual course or atypical pattern.
+No specific pattern with edema in the stratum papillary, mild epidermal spongiosis and some spotted parakeratosis.

+Course

+Self-limiting with spontaneous resolution after 4-8 weeks (possibly with hyperpigmentation but no scarring), but some cases can last longer.

+Complications

+High relapse rate (26% in 4 years).